paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-065-noise-control.md

   (B) In the case of any product described in paragraph (1) which is identified (or is part of a class identified) as a major source of noise in a report published under [section 4904(b)(1) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4904/b/1&num=0&edition=prelim) after publication of the initial proposed regulations under subparagraph (A) of this paragraph, regulations under paragraph (1) for such product shall be proposed and published by the Administrator not later than eighteen months after such report is published.

-(3) After proposed regulations respecting a product have been published under paragraph (2), the Administrator shall, unless in his judgment noise emission standards are not feasible for such product, prescribe regulations, meeting the requirements of subsection (c) of this section, for such product—
+(3) After proposed regulations respecting a product have been published under paragraph (2), the Administrator shall, unless in his judgment noise emission standards are not feasible for such product, prescribe regulations, meeting the requirements of subsection (c), for such product—

   (A) not earlier than six months after publication of such proposed regulations, and